 LIKES ~ Jasa is a bit shy but playful!
 He likes play-bowing at his caretaker, running around his house, and peeing in his freshly cleaned water bucket when his caretaker isn’t looking!

-DISLIKES ~ Like many of our wild-spirited rescues, Jasa is not fond of tours.
-Groups of people make him nervous.
+DISLIKES ~ Like many of our wild-spirited rescues, Jasa is shy.
+Large crowds of people make him nervous.
 Due to his fear of new people, he is not a big fan of new caretakers at first.